AscentionOne/BestArchitectureChallenge/README.md

 This project is fully sound Null-Safety.
 I create this project on flutter channel `dev`.
 However, flutter channel `stable` should also be fine.

 You shouldn't need to run the build runner again.
-If you want to run below code in the CLI.
+If you want to, run the below code in the CLI.

 ```dart
 flutter pub run build_runner build --delete-conflicting-outputs